 Rectal Cancer Causes

 In many cases, the risk factors of rectal cancer are uncontrollable.
 For example, the overall risk of having colorectal cancer increases with age, particularly after age 50.
-People who have other intestinal conditions, including Crohn’s disease or ulcerative colitis, as well as those with previous polyps or growths in the colon, also have increased risk of developing colorectal cancer.
+People who have other intestinal conditions, including Crohn’s disease or ulcerative colitis, as well as those with previous polyps or growths in the colon, also have an increased risk of developing colorectal cancer.
 Genetically inherited conditions, like Lynch syndrome and familial adenomatous polyposis (FAP), can also increase the odds of having rectal cancer.

 Certain lifestyle factors are also linked to rectal cancer.
 Although not direct causes, these circumstances may place certain people at greater risk of developing malignancies: